porsche-design-system/porsche-design-system/packages/storefront/src/pages/help/bug-report.md

 ## Introduction

-If you encounter a bug by using Porsche Design System, please report it to us and help us improve.
+If you encounter a bug by using the Porsche Design System, please report it to us and help us improve.

 Before reporting a bug:

-- Please validate your code and make sure you are using Porsche Design System correctly to make sure, that the issue is not caused by wrong usage.
+- Please ensure you are using the Porsche Design System correctly and the issue is not caused by wrong usage.
 - Please avoid duplicates by using the
   [GitHub issue search](https://github.com/porsche-design-system/porsche-design-system/issues).

 ## Reproduction

-Please provide a [minimal reproduction example](https://stackoverflow.com/help/minimal-reproducible-example) of the issue using **StackBlitz**.
+Please provide a minimal reproduction example of the issue using **StackBlitz**.
 You can choose the **framework** and **Design System** version below and open a working default template with our setup on **StackBlitz**.

 <OpenBugTemplateInStackBlitz></OpenBugTemplateInStackBlitz>